bvibber/mtpng/readme.md

 # Dependencies

-Rayon is used for its ThreadPool implementation.
+[Rayon](https://crates.io/crates/rayon) is used for its ThreadPool implementation.
 You can create an encoder using either the default Rayon global pool or a custom ThreadPool instance.

+[crc](https://crates.io/crates/crc) is used for calculating PNG chunk checksums.

 # Copyright